South Korea women's national ice hockey team

-The South Korean women's national team competed in the 2018 Pyeongchang Winter Olympics after being granted automatic entry as the host country by the IIHF.
+The South Korean women's national team competed in the 2018 Pyeongchang Winter Olympics after being granted automatic entry as the host country by the International Ice Hockey Federation (IIHF).
 In an effort to boost their competitiveness for the Olympics, the program has recruited several North American players with Korean ancestry.
 In January 2018, it was announced that a unified Korean team would take part in the games, including players from North Korea.
 KIHA president Chung Mong-won hired Sarah Murray to coach the team.

 A movie about the South Korean women's ice hockey team was released in South Korea in August 2016.